ace-wg/est-oscore/draft-ietf-ace-coap-est-oscore.md

 The EST client and EST server certificate SHOULD conform to {{RFC7925}}.
 The EST client and/or EST server certificate MAY be a (natively signed) CBOR certificate {{I-D.ietf-cose-cbor-encoded-cert}}.
+The EST client indicates its preference for the type of the certificate it supports through the Accept option included in the request to the EST server.

 ## Channel Binding {#channel-binding}